How to Take Body Measurements When Sewing Your Own Clothes

 "Don't suck in your tummy for this one!" says Sesil, who recommends wrapping the measuring tape around your natural waistline; this is above your belly button and below your rip cage.

 To measure your hips, start at one hip and wrap the measuring tape around over the fullest part of your backside to the other hip; then close the loop.

 Shoulders and Back

 From the back, take the measuring tape from shoulder to shoulder to get the length.

 Wrap the measuring tape around the fullest part of the bicep.

-Not sure how to measure the inseam, which refers to the length of pants or skirts.
+Not sure how to measure the inseam, which refers to the length of pants or skirts?
 Measure from between the legs down to the ankle for the most accurate number.

 Measure at the fullest part of the thigh for the most accurate measurement (and to ensure that pants don't fit too snugly).

 "Taking accurate body measurements can be tricky, especially if your chest, waist, and hips are not 'proportionate' to one another.
 And, let's face it—is there even such a thing?"
 Sesil says.

 Some of the best advice Sesil has learned along the way is "to take your body measurements and then also measure a favorite or similar style ready-to-wear piece in your closet.
 Compare those with the finished garment measurements on your pattern and you should be pretty close to accurate!"